CrispOSS/abs-frontend/README.md

 ### (Optional) Generate documentation for any BNFC-language

+You need to install `txt2tags` program for your distribution.

 After you run bnfc (regardless of your backend language), you can generate HTML documentation  for the ABS grammar with: